nf-core/metatdenovo/docs/usage.md

 - GTDB (i.e. `--eukulele_db gtdb`) [not available yet]

-PhyloDB and GTDB are recommended for prokaryotic datasets while mmetsp is recommended for eukaryotic datasets, although PhyoDB can also annotate eukaryotes and can therefore be used for this purpose.
+PhyloDB and GTDB are recommended for prokaryotic datasets while mmetsp for eukaryotes although PhyoDB can be also recognize eukaryotes and can be used for this purpose.

-If you already have these databases available in your working environment,  you can redirect to the folder so the pipeline will not re-download the database of interest
+If you already have these databases ready in your working directory,  you can redirect to the folder so the pipeline will not download the database
 (e.g. `--eukulele_dbpath your/path/database/`
 > Please, check the EUKulele documentation for more information about the databases cited [HERE](https://eukulele.readthedocs.io/en/latest/#)